‘Ketamine Queen’ jailed for 15 years over Matthew Perry drugs

 “As she told one customer in 2020, ‘I’m really select with people’ and ‘it’s a very VIP circle of celebs’.”

-Iwamasa repeatedly injected Perry with the ketamine that she had supplied, including on Oct 28, 2023, when he administered at least three shots of Sangha’s drugs, which killed the actor.
+Iwamasa repeatedly injected Perry with the ketamine that she had supplied, including on Oct 28, 2023, when he administered at least three shots of the drugs, which killed the actor.

 When Sangha heard news reports about Perry’s sudden death, she tried to cover her tracks.